 I'm Patrick Stox, an SEO professional located in Raleigh, NC.
-I'm a Technical SEO Specialist for IBM and love doing technical SEO audits as well as troubleshooting issues.
+I'm a Technical SEO for IBM and I live and breathe SEO.
+I love understanding how things work and all the weird and interesting issues.

 I'm an organizer for the Raleigh SEO Meetup, the most successful SEO Meetup in the US, and also the Beer & SEO Meetup.
-I'm a contributing author for Search Engine Land, Marketing Land, and Search Engine Journal and also speak at search conferences.
+I'm a contributing author for Search Engine Land, Marketing Land, and Search Engine Journal and also speak at search conferences like SMX and Pubcon and help run a conference with the meetup.